 The administration of an estate deals with the distribution of property after a person passes away.
 Once the court appoints a fiduciary, that fiduciary must care for, marshal, and distribute the estate pursuant to law.

-When a testator leaves a Will, that Will must be probated in the local Surrogate’s Court.
+When a testator leaves a Will, that Will may have to be probated in the local Surrogate’s Court.
 The notion of probate means to prove the Will presented is what it is purported to be.
 The process can be pain staking, time consuming, and lengthy.
 Once the Will is probated, the court will issue Letters Testamentary to the executor.
 The executor can then start the administration process.
+Depending on the property left by the decedent, there are some exceptions to the general rule of probating the Will and our firm can assist you with determining if these exceptions apply.

 For both we are available to walk our clients through the whole process of administering the estate including all legal notices and accountings or just obtaining the requisite letters of administration or letters testamentary.